 Let's talk about three types of links: backlinks, internal links, and outbound links.

-The more links you have from other high quality websites, the more popular and relevant your site will look to Google.
+The more links you have from other high quality websites, the more popular and relevant your site will look to search engines.

-Now, backlinking is not always easy, and it can take real time and effort to build up a good amount of them.
+Now, backlinking is not always easy, and it can take real time and effort to build up a good amount of high-quality links.
 So if you want to undertake this yourself, here are some ways to do it:

 - Be active on social media and share your content on social networks